-THE CRC WILL BEGIN RECRUITING FOR THE 2018 COHORT NOW!
+THE CRC IS RECRUITING FOR THE 2018 COHORT NOW!
 (TERM: APR 2018-SEP 2018)

-Policy-oriented Research * Developing Curricula for Community-engaged Research * Data Analysis and Visualization * Technical Writing and Creative Science Communications * Designing and Presenting Community Workshops
+Policy-oriented Research * Developing Curricula for Community-engaged Research * Data Analysis and Visualization * Technical Writing and Creative Science Communications * Designing and Presenting Community Workshops * Database Creation and Management

 CRC student scholars will also receive special access to community-based research trainings, leadership development, and mentorship opportunities/events.